robaadekings/final-mern-project/multi-vendor-frontend/BANNER_README.md

 - `type` (string): Banner type - 'sale', 'new', 'hot', or 'default'
 - `dismissible` (boolean): Whether banner can be dismissed
 - `onDismiss` (function): Callback when banner is dismissed

+**Special Features:**
+- **Conditional Display**: Some banners can be configured to only show for non-logged-in users
+- **Working Links**: All banner links are properly integrated with your project's routing structure

 ### 3. CategoryBanner